nexus-rpc/api/SPEC.md

   "details": {
     "type": "<predefined error type (e.g. INTERNAL)",
     // "retryableOverride": Optional boolean.
-    // Aribtrary details may be added here as needed.
+    // Arbitrary details may be added here as needed.
   },
 }
 ```

 ### Predefined Handler Errors

-For compatiblity of this HTTP spec with future transports, when a handler fails a request, it **should** use one of the
+For compatibility of this HTTP spec with future transports, when a handler fails a request, it **should** use one of the
 following predefined error codes.

 | Name                 | Status Code | Description                                                                                                                                                                                                                                                 |